 New income, sales, use or other tax laws, statutes, rules, regulations or ordinances could be enacted at any time, which could adversely affect our business operations and financial performance.
 Further, existing tax laws, statutes, rules, regulations or ordinances could be interpreted, changed, modified or applied adversely to us.
 For example, the Tax Cuts and Jobs Act of 2017 ("Tax Act") enacted many significant changes to the U.S. tax laws.
 Future guidance from the Internal Revenue Service and other tax authorities with respect to the Tax Act may affect us, and certain aspects of the Tax Act could be repealed or modified in future legislation.
 For example, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") signed into law on March 27, 2020, modified certain provisions of the Tax Act.
 In addition, it is uncertain if and to what extent various states will conform to the Tax Act or any newly enacted federal tax legislation.
 Changes in corporate tax rates, the realization of net deferred tax assets relating to our operations, the taxation of foreign earnings, and the deductibility of expenses under the Tax Act or future reform legislation could have a material impact on the value of our deferred tax assets, could result in significant one-time charges, and could increase our future U.S. tax expense.
+For example, proposals have recently been made in Congress to make various changes to the federal corporate income tax rules, although these have not yet been enacted.
 Among the changes made by the Tax Act were a reduction of the business tax credit for certain clinical testing expenses incurred in the testing of certain drugs for rare diseases or conditions generally referred to as "orphan drugs".
 We continue to examine the impact this tax reform legislation may have on our business.
 We urge investors to consult with their legal and tax advisers regarding the implications of the Tax Act and potential changes in U.S. tax laws on an investment in our Class A common stock.

-Our ability to utilize our net operating loss carryforwards and certain other tax attributes may be limited.
+Our ability to utilize our net operating loss carryforwards and certain other tax attributes may be limited.\